pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 ## XVI.
 (Katy's POV)

-A girl named Poetry and a guy named Science visit Strawberries Home - Katy remembers them as guest teachers.
+A girl named Art and a guy named Science visit Strawberries Home - Katy remembers them as guest teachers.
 Science looks at Tao Te Ching on Katy's desk and smiles at her.
 Strawberry asks him if he remembers how he used to demand rigor from the professor.
 Science smiles and nods.
 P runs to them when he sees them.
 They hug him and tell him he's growing so fast.
 Later they have a talk with Strawberry in private without teaching the children.

 ---

 ## XVII.
 (Clara's POV)

 Clara meets Strawberry again at the bookstore.
 She has been visiting it in her leisure because it was mentioned in the Arsonist's case files.
 Clara casually asks her about Katy.
-She also asks if, by any chance, Strawberry knew the arsonist.
+She also asks if, by any chance, Strawberry knew the Arsonist.
 Strawberry answers that he was her professor.
 Clara says it's a shame—she's read some of his papers and knows he has a brilliant mind.

 ---